Barry Miles: Politics

-In March 1978, Miles wrote an article critical of the band Rush and its drummer Neil Peart, which contentiously labeled the band as right-wing; Peart described himself as a "left-libertarian."
-The article, published in UK's New Musical Express, took exception to Peart's advocacy of the Objectivist philosophy of Ayn Rand.
-Peart had also described the Sex Pistols as products of a "socialist" state.
-Miles also described Rand (a Russian anti-communist who had become an American citizen) as an "ultra right-wing American."
-Miles focused on Peart's politics and criticized the band's perceived aloofness and libertarian rhetoric.
+In March 1978, Miles wrote an article critical of the band Rush and its drummer Neil Peart, which contentiously labeled the band as right-wing.
+The article, published in the UK's New Musical Express, took exception to Peart's advocacy of the objectivist philosophy of Ayn Rand.
+Peart had described the Sex Pistols as products of a "socialist" state.
+Miles described Rand (a Russian anti-communist who had become an American citizen) as an "ultra right-wing American".
+Miles focused on Peart's politics and criticised the band's perceived aloofness and libertarian rhetoric.
+(Peart would subsequently leave Randism behind in favour of a more humanistic approach, and would ultimately define himself as a "left-libertarian".)

-In a 2005 biography of Frank Zappa, Miles criticized Zappa regarding his business-oriented approach to art and complaints about inefficient labor union regulations.
-Zappa regularly described himself as "a devout capitalist" and attempted to broker joint commercial ventures with business interests in the former Soviet Union following the end of the Cold War in 1991.
+In a 2005 biography of Frank Zappa, Miles criticised Zappa regarding his business-orientated approach to art and complaints about inefficient labour union regulations.
+Zappa frequently described himself as "a devout capitalist" and attempted to broker joint commercial ventures with business interests in the former Soviet Union following the end of the Cold War in 1991.